Specialized Therapy

 Warm and direct

-A grounded style that makes room for honesty without piling on more self-judgment.
+A grounded style that makes room for honesty without adding another layer of self-judgment on top.

 Practical and reflective